Shelley Scarrow

 Shelley Scarrow is a Canadian television producer and writer from Sarnia, Ontario.
 She won a Writers Guild of Canada award for her work on the Degrassi: The Next Generation season three episode "Pride" (which she shared with her husband James Hurst and Aaron Martin).
 Scarrow has also been nominated for a Gemini Award.
-She is a writer on the TV show Being Erica.
+She is a writer on the TV shows Being Erica, Total Drama, and Wynonna Earp.